OmarAce/01-Code-Refactor/README.md

 ## Description

-Client, Horiseon Consulting Services approached me with the opportunity to make their website more accessible to all who would visit and in general refactoring the code.
+Client, Horiseon Consulting Services, approached me with the opportunity to make their website more accessible to all who would visit and in general refactoring the code.
 Now anyone with a visual impairment will have an easier time navigating the website; and I have received practical experience in my
 HTML and CSS.

 ## Assignment